 In any team, members need to interact and communicate with one another from time to time.
 Good communication not only strengthens the bond among the team members but also facilitates the overall process of information-sharing.
 Additionally, as communication is a vital part of our life outside work, it’s better to level up your communication skills and make it one of your key strengths.

-Here’s a popular quote by John Powell that will motivate you to put efforts for improving your communication skills:
+Here’s a popular quote by John Powell that will motivate you to put effort into improving your communication skills:

 “Communication works for those who work at it.”